changkimberlee/Portfolio-Causal-Inference-Experimentation/README.md

 ---

 ### **2️⃣ Advertising Effectiveness & ROI Optimization**
 **Problem:** In today's highly competitive market, companies often waste significant portions of their advertising budgets without knowing which campaigns or channels are truly driving revenue.
 Many companies rely on superficial metrics, like click-through rates, without evaluating the deeper, more direct impacts on sales or long-term brand value.
 This leads to inefficient ad spend allocation and missed opportunities for optimization.
+This approach is unsustainable as companies grow.

 **Objective:** Optimize advertising spend and measure ad impact.

-**Potential Impact:** Improves ROI by identifying high-performing campaigns and reducing ineffective ad spend.
+**Potential Impact:** Improves ROI by identifying high-performing campaigns, personilizing campaigns, and reducing ineffective ad spend.
-- **Techniques:** Geo-/network/cluster-based experiments, Regression Discontinuity Design (RDD), Synthetic Control Method (SCM)
+- **Techniques to consider:** Unsupervised cluster analysis (Machine Learning), Geo-/network/cluster-based experiments, Synthetic control

 ---

 ### **3️⃣ Policy & Trust & Safety Impact Analysis**
 **Problem:** Policy changes, especially in areas like user safety and fraud prevention, can have unintended consequences that impact user trust or lead to increases in fraudulent activity.
-Companies often implement policy changes in reaction to emerging issues but lack the ability to evaluate their true effectiveness, sometimes inadvertently making problems worse or creating new issues.
+Companies often implement policy changes to their whole network in reaction to emerging issues but lack the ability to evaluate their true effectiveness, sometimes inadvertently making problems worse or creating new issues.

 **Objective:** Measure the impact of policy changes on fraud and user trust.

 **Potential Impact:** Helps companies refine policies to enhance safety while minimizing unintended negative effects.
-- **Techniques:** Difference-in-Differences (DiD), Instrumental Variables (IV), Regression Discontinuity Design (RDD)
+- **Techniques to consider:** Regression Discontinuity Design (RDD), Synthetic control